-- A. FCS Counseling Sessions.
-Detailed and important information about FCS counseling procedures before, during and after the counseling session is available online or from FCS (Family Court Services Child Custody Recommending Counseling Information Sheet, form SDSC FCS-022) and should be read by the parties no later than one week before the session. - B. Absent a court order, an FCS session may be set only once every twelve months.
+A. FCS Counseling Sessions.
+The court will set the FCS counseling session date on the RFO, Form JC-300.
+Detailed and important information about FCS counseling procedures before, during and after the counseling session is available online or from FCS (local Form SDSC FCS-022) and should be read by the parties no later than one week before the session.
+Absent a court order, an FCS session may be set only once every twelve months.

-C. Cancellation, Rescheduling and Sanctions.
+B. Cancellation, Rescheduling and Sanctions.

-- 1. Cancellation.
-Only the moving party in an RFO may request that an FCS session be cancelled.
-This request must be made by notifying FCS directly, no later than 4:00 p.m. on the court business day before the session.
-The moving party is responsible for notifying the other party of the FCS cancellation.
-The cancellation must be based on one of the following reasons: - a.
-The custody/visitation issue is settled. - b.
-The parties are using a private counselor. - c.
-The other party has not received timely notice of the session date. - 2.
-Rescheduling.
-The parties may ask to reschedule an FCS session one time by notifying FCS directly of their joint agreement to reschedule, no later than 4:00 p.m. on the court business day before the session.
-All subsequent requests to reschedule require a court order. - 3.
-Sanctions.
-The following conduct is good cause to order monetary sanctions of up to \$1,500 pursuant to Code of Civil Procedure section 177.5: - a.
-Failure to timely cancel an FCS session. - b.
-Failure to timely reschedule an FCS session. - c.
-Failure of the moving party to notify the other party of a cancelled session, - d.
-Failure to attend the counseling session.

-D. Materials for FCS Review.

-- 1. No documents may be submitted to FCS for the counselor's review absent either a court order or a specific request for the materials by the counselor. - 2.
-A party seeking a court order that documents be submitted to FCS for review must prepare a Notice of Lodgment attaching copies of the proposed documents and must serve the Notice of Lodgment with attached documents on the other side prior to requesting the court order. - 3.
-If the court issues an order granting a request that materials be submitted to FCS for review, the requesting party must provide FCS with a conformed copy of the court order and a copy of those documents as to which the court has granted the request. - 4.
-When FCS requests documents from one of the parties, the responding party must provide copies of the submitted documents to the other side as soon as possible and no later than when the requested documents are submitted to the FCS counselor. - E. Ex Parte Communication with FCS.
-Ex parte communications between FCS counselors, parties, attorneys, including minors' counsel, are governed by Family Code section 216 and California Rules of Court, rule 5.235. - F. Peremptory Challenge.
-A peremptory challenge of an FCS counselor is not allowed. - G. Counselor Reassignment due to a Conflict of Interest.
-Before or during a counseling session, if a party or the counselor discovers a conflict of interest, the matter must be brought to the attention of FCS management for consideration of reassignment to a different counselor. - H. Complaint Procedure.
-Complaints about an FCS counselor must be submitted on the Family Court Services Complaint Form (form SDSC FCS-044) which is available online or from FCS.
+1. Cancellation.
+Absent direction by the court, a party may cancel an FCS session no later than two court days before the session if the custody/visitation issue is settled, the parties are using a private counselor, or the other party has not received timely notice of the session date.
+The moving party must notify FCS of the cancellation which may be done by calling the FCS office directly.

+2. Rescheduling.
+Parties may reschedule the FCS session one time by stipulation by notifying FCS no later than two court days before the appointment.
+All subsequent requests to reschedule require a court order.

+3. Sanctions.
+Failure to timely cancel or reschedule an FCS session or failure to attend the counseling session may subject the offending party to monetary sanctions of up to \$1,500 pursuant to Code of Civil Procedure section 177.5.

+C. Materials for FCS Review.
+No writings or other materials may be submitted to FCS for the counselor's review absent a court order or at the request of FCS.
+Copies of any documents submitted to FCS must be provided to the other party concurrently with the submission to FCS.

+D. Ex Parte Communication with FCS.
+Ex parte communications between FCS counselors, parties, attorneys, including minors' counsel, are governed by Family Code sections 216 and 1818.

+E. Peremptory Challenge.
+A peremptory challenge of an FCS counselor is not allowed.

+F. Counselor Reassignment due to a Conflict of Interest.
+Before or during a counseling session, if a party or the counselor discovers a conflict of interest, the matter shall be brought to the attention of Family Court Services management for consideration of reassignment to a different counselor.

+G. Complaint Procedure.
+Complaints about an FCS counselor must be submitted on the FCS Complaint (local Form SDSC FCS-044) which is available online or from FCS.
 A complaint may not be based on a party or an attorney's dissatisfaction or disagreement with the counselor's recommendation or a related court order.
-(Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016; Rev. & Renum.
-1/1/2017; Rev. 1/1/2018)
+(Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014)

-Non-Confidentiality and Recommendation.
+Non-Confidentiality; Recommendation

-- A. Non-Confidential.
-Unless ordered by the court, all child custody recommending counseling in San Diego County is non-confidential as between the counselor, the court, the parties and their attorneys, but remains confidential as to the public. - B. San Diego is a "Recommending" County.
+A. Non-Confidential.
+Unless otherwise stipulated to by the parties or ordered by the court, all child custody counseling in San Diego County is non-confidential as between the counselor, the court, the parties and their attorneys, but remains confidential as to the public.

-1. FCS Report.
+B. San Diego is a "Recommending" County 1.
+FCS Report.

-- a.
-If the parties reach an agreement during the FCS session and both parties are self-represented, the counselor may prepare a written agreement that will be approved and signed by the parties and filed with the court. - b.
-If the parties do not reach an agreement during the FCS session, the counselor will submit a comprehensive written report to the court that includes, but is not limited to, a custody and visitation recommendation and the reasons for the recommendation.
+a.
+If the parties reach an agreement during the FCS session and both parties are selfrepresented, the counselor may prepare a written agreement that will be approved and signed by the parties and filed with the court.

+b.
+If the parties do not reach an agreement during the FCS session, the counselor will submit a comprehensive written report to the court that includes, but is not limited to, custody and visitation recommendation and the reasons for the recommendation.